-- 10. Apply a liberal amount of grease to the O-ring; then install it on the assembled cover assembly making sure to seat the O-ring down around the circumference of the bearing flange. - 11.
-Making sure the O-ring is properly positioned on the gear case cover assembly, install the cover with existing hardware.
+3. Making sure the O-ring is properly positioned on the differential housing cover assembly, install the cover with existing cap screws (coated with green Loctite #609).
 Account for the ID tag.
-Tighten the cap screws to 18 ft-lb.
+Tighten the cap screws evenly to 18 ft-lb.